RX-00/MARLins/README.md

 - **`logging:=False`**
   Disables extra logging, keeping the console output less verbose.
 This is useful for performance or clarity during long-running simulations.

-## Overall Behavior

-When the command is executed, it will:

-1. **Set Up Communication:**
-   The `ROS_DOMAIN_ID` ensures that all nodes (robots and simulation components) communicate within domain 42.

-2. **Launch the Simulation:**
-   The `create_enviroment.launch.py` launch file starts Gazebo using the `arena_large.world` file and spawns 4 TurtleBot3 Burger robots.

-3. **Apply Behavior Configuration:**
-   The swarm behavior is set to `dispersion_pattern`, causing the robots to spread apart once the simulation is running.

-4. **Position Robots:**
-   The robots are placed starting at the origin (0.0, 0.0), with subsequent robots offset by 1.0 unit along the y-axis.

-5. **Manage Logging and Modes:**
-   Logging is kept at an informational level and additional driving or verbose logging modes are disabled.

-This command and its parameters provide a flexible way to control various aspects of the simulation, from the environment and robot placement to the specific swarm behavior being executed.

-For additional details and context, please refer to the ROS2swarm codebase documentation citeturn0file0.

----

-Feel free to adjust or expand on this documentation as needed for your project.

 This command simply publishes a message of int8 value 1 to signal the robots to start moving.
 ``` bash